JRRS1982/TutorialProjects/reactRedux/translate/README.md

 - Context object createContext is a vessel for holding a default value or value from the parent component, which is used by the Consumer of the nested child, or is available in this.context of the nested child component, i.e. passes props by a different name.
 - Provider and Consumer.
     - Consumer (see Button.js) is always passed one argument, that argument is a function and that function is automatically called with whatever value is currently in the 'pipe' aka what is given in the Provider.
+- .Consumer and .Providers are provided by the context system.

 #### What would i do differently?